AlexxxXiong/AlexxxXiong/README.md

 - 👋 Hi, I’m @AlexxxXiong
 - 👀 I’m interested in everything new
-- 🌱 I’m currently learning Distributed training of Deep Learning models with PyTorch
+- 🌱 I’m currently study distributed training of Deep Learning models with PyTorch

 <!---
 AlexxxXiong/AlexxxXiong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.